Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball

-After production, the propagation of gravitational waves is essentially free, with the phenomenologically very interesting implication that their experimental detection could provide a unique test of gravitational interactions of dark matter in the early universe.
+After production, the propagation of gravitational waves is essentially free, with the phenomenologically very interesting implication that their experimental detection could provide a unique probe of the early universe, given that primordial gravitational waves decouple much earlier than photons or neutrinos.
 More precisely, the frequency of gravitational waves produced at the phase transition decreases as the inverse of the Robertson--Walker scale factor, while their fraction of the critical energy density decreases as $a^{-4}$.
 Following the discussion in ref.~\cite{Schwaller:2015tja}, one can then derive that entropy conservation implies that

 where $\TCMB = 2.34864(49) \cdot 10^{-13}$~GeV denotes the temperature of the cosmic microwave background, while $g_s$ is the effective number of relativistic degrees of freedom, the $\star$ subscript refers to the time of production, while the $0$ subscript refers to the time of observation.